Palindrome Recognition In The Streaming Model: Variants of

 Lemma \ref{lem:detLB} gives a lower bound for the left hand side of the above inequality: It shows that for a stream of length $2m(2e_r+1)+4e_r$ at least $m$ memory cells are required in order to achieve an additive error of at most $e_r$.
 Therefore, the required space for $\ell=2m(2e_r+1)+2e_r$ is $\Omega(\sfrac{\ell}{e_r})$.
 One can generalize this for any $\ell$ by using padding.
 Thus,

-\end{proof} Theorem \ref{thm:LB} can be derived by setting $\ell=n$ and $e_r= \varepsilon\sqrt{n}$.
-Corollary \ref{cor:preciseAdditiveLB} is another direct implication that can be obtained by setting $e_r=1$. \begin{corollary} There is no any randomized algorithm that computes the length of the longest palindrome in a given string precisely and uses a sublinear number of memory cells. \end{corollary}
+\end{proof} Corollary \ref{cor:preciseAdditiveLB} is another direct implication that can be obtained by setting $e_r=1$. \begin{corollary} There is no any randomized algorithm that computes the length of the longest palindrome in a given string precisely with probability $1$ and uses a sublinear number of memory cells. \end{corollary}